txthinking/brook/README.md

 ## dhcpserver

 Run a standalone dhcp server.
+IPv4 only.
 Other running dhcp servers need to be stopped.

 - **--cache**="": Cache file, local absolute file path, default is $HOME/.brook.dhcpserver